I wrote a multiplayer game that simulates a chess board with no physical location.

 Garry is named after Garry Kasparov, the last human chess master to be beaten by a machine.

 The program Garry knows nothing about the game of chess.
-In that sense, it's just like Mr. Kasparov.

 A simple physics model allows pieces to nudge each other out of the way when they collide.
 The pieces rotate realistically when pushed against each other.